RCC 2021-22 Catalog

 Student Record Appeals

-Students who think they have documented circumstances (such as hospitalization or a death in the family ) that might warrant an exception to this policy may submit a Student Record Appeal to Student Records, available at www.roguecc.edu/Enrollment/forms.
+Students who think they have documented circumstances (such as hospitalization or a death in the family ) that might warrant an exception to this policy may submit a Student Record Appeal to the Registrar's Office, available at www.roguecc.edu/Enrollment/forms.

 Appeals must be received by the college within two years from the end of the term the student is appealing.
 If the student was awarded financial aid during the term and is requesting to be dropped, then the appeal must be received within the same academic school year, or 60 days from the end of spring term.